valango/duke/doc/api.md

 Soft error messages; can be examined any time.

 **`options`**: `{object}` property <br />
-is copy of constructor options. `walk()` some methods look here for plug-ins.
+is copy of constructor options. `walkSync()` some methods look here for plug-ins.

 **`defaultRuler`**: `{Ruler}` property <br />
 `onBegin()` method assigns it to `context.ruler` by default.